CoxxD/splash-app/README.md

 # splash-app
-Medium article: Loading application data during splash screen
+Medium article: How to load application data during splash screen in Angular